nervosnetwork/docs.nervos.org/website/docs/basics/guides/get-ckb.md

 The required Rust version is saved in the file `rust-toolchain`.
 If rustup is available, it will pick the right version automatically.

-CKB also requires C++ toolchain and clang, it's recommended to:
+CKB also requires C++ toolchain and clang.
+It's recommended to:

 - use GCC 7.3.1 or newer as the default C/C++ toolchain,
 - and install LLVM 5.0.1 or newer.